No presentations or workshops are currently scheduled, due to a heavy school load this year.

 Every Christmas I make a calendar for my friends and family.
 This year the theme of the calendar is "Fire Lookouts of the North Cascades," containing 13 carefully selected high-quality images of fire lookouts perched on rugged Cascades summits.
 The selection encompasses a variety of aerial and night and other unique photos taken during all seasons of the year.
-Here is a sampling of my aerial photography.
+Here is a page devoted to fire lookouts of WA.

 The calendars are large format and professionally printed by Apple.
 Contact me at firstname.lastname@example.org if you are interested in acquiring a calendar(s).
 I order the calendars from Apple on an individual basis and get them directly shipped to your address.
 The calendar can be ordered at any time, and can be even be customized to span any range of months (for example, June 2013-June 2014).

 JAN: Lookout Mountain LO

 MAY: Goat Peak LO

 OCT: Mebee Pass LO (before & after restoration)